realrobertdouglas/realrobertdouglas.github.io/_posts/2020-10-15-get-your-life-togeather.md

 The following tools are meant to enable you to take stock of your life, prioritize what is really important to you, hobbies and work included, and move those things forward.

-- You don't know to know your goals, they will come with time, and you can apply these tools on them as you need
+- You don't know your goals, they will come with time, and you can apply these tools on them as you need
 - You don't need to do these things for more than 25 minutes (one pomodoro) a day.
 However, you'll find that as you regularly do them it will be as if you are capable of doing a week's work in a single day.
 - The clearest benefit of these tools is not that you'll be able to achieve your goals, but that you'll be able to complete what you said you would.